hapax/hapax.github.io/assets/mindjam.md

 Like eternal recurrence, brainjam makes *this life* of central importance.
-But the emphasis on moments, the "parallelisation" of eternal recurrence, has its own twists and turns, and leads us away from the Nietzschean *amor fati*.
+But the emphasis on moments, the "parallelisation" of eternal recurrence, has its own twists and turns leading away from the Nietzschean *amor fati*.

 #### Free will